 I can tell you this with certainty that if you don’t have 80-90% of the details planned in advance you will be in for a difficult build, you might even piss off your contractor because he has to keep waiting on you for decisions, thus delaying your project and his schedule.

 You’ll probably also end up spending extra money needlessly by having to change things halfway through because it ‘doesn’t look like I thought it would’…and let’s face it when you’re spending upwards of $500,000.00 for a new house these days – isn’t that stressful enough?

-I know that for some people who are really really visual, planning and looking a bunch of lines and dots on a big piece of paper is like the….MOST….BORING….PART… of the process (yawn) but trust me when I tell you that this is the MOST….IMPORTANT.…PART of the process.
-Yes, it will take time before you start seeing anything concrete coming to life, but it is imperative to have EVERYTHING – or as much of EVERYTHING – scoped out before you start digging.
+I know that for some people who are really really visual, planning and looking a bunch of lines and dots on a big piece of paper is like the….MOST….BORING….PART… of the process (yawn) but trust me when I tell you that this is the MOST….IMPORTANT…PART of the process.
+Yes, it will take time before you start seeing anything concrete coming to life, but it is imperative to have EVERYTHING or as much of EVERYTHING, is scoped out before you start digging.